MooersLab/nih-grants-voice-in/README.md

 ## Introduction
 This repo contains voice commands about NIH grants for the automated speech recognition software Voice In Plus.
-Voice In plus is a Google Chrome extension.
+Voice In Plus is a Google Chrome extension.
 It only works in Google Chrome at this time.

 The utilization of these custom commands requires a subscription to Voice In Plus.